Shabab Baalbek SC: History

 Nabi Chit Sport Club first played in the Lebanese Premier League in the 2014–15 season, after winning Group B of the 2013–14 Lebanese Second Division: they became the first team to represent the Beqaa Governorate in the first division.
 In 2018, the club changed their name to Bekaa SC; they were relegated back to the Second Division in 2019.
 In 2020, they changed their name back to Nabi Chit SC.

-They changed their name to Shabab Baalbeck SC on 7 June 2022.
+The club changed its name to Shabab Baalbek SC on 7 June 2022.
+They were promoted to the first division for the first time, as Shabab Baalbek, after finishing second in the 2023–24 Lebanese Second Division season.